m-talbi/Portfolio/README.md

 # My Portfolio

-Hi!
-I'm a fullstack web developer and this is my portfolio project in which I'm going to show my resume, my favorite projects and where to contact me.
+This project is a personal website that showcases my personal projects.
+The project section is dynamically generated using JavaScript and includes links to view the projects and their source code.
+This allows visitors to easily browse through the portfolio and explore the various projects that I have worked on.

 ## This Project Is Built With